ainame/swiftlint-linux/README.md

 - `issue-count`: Number of violations detected.
 - `exit-code`: SwiftLint exit status for downstream logic.

-This is an example of what this action will report to GITHUB_STEP_SUMMARY.
+This is what the summary block can look like when a violation is present:

 ```
 ### SwiftLint Summary
-/home/runner/work/linux-swiftlint-action/linux-swiftlint-action/Sources/Greeting.swift:8: [Error] force_cast - Force casts should be avoided
+/home/runner/work/swiftlint-linux/swiftlint-linux/Sources/Greeting.swift:8: [Error] force_cast - Force casts should be avoided

 Total violations: 1
 ```